 There are several full day trips available; book yours today!

-Gap of Dunloe Tour
+The Gap of Dunloe Full-Day Tour from Killarney

 6. Gain a sense of achievement as climb the rocks to the top of the Gap of Dunloe